 username=cmonster (or any other

 username value, for that matter).

 You can use the Throttling setting to suppress on more than one field.
 For example, you might set up a per-result alert that throttles events that share the same

 Note: Throttling settings are not usually required for scheduled searches, because only one alert is sent out per run of a scheduled search.
-But if the search is scheduled to run on a very frequent basis (every five minutes, for example), you can set the throttling controls to suppress the alert so that a much larger span of time--say, 60 minutes--has to pass before another alert of the same type is sent.
+But if the search is scheduled to run on a very frequent basis (every five minutes, for example), you can set the throttling controls to suppress the alert so that a much larger span of time--say, 60 minutes--has to pass before Splunk can send out another alert of the same type.

 Sharing rules are the same for all alert types: you can opt to keep the search private, or you can share the alert as read-only to all users of the app you're currently using.
-For the latter choice, "read-only" means that other users of your current app can see and use the alert, but they can't update its definition via Manager > Searches and reports.
+For the latter choice, "Read-Only in App" means that other users of your current app can see and use the alert, but they can't update its definition via Settings > Searches and reports.

 Define scheduled alerts